 - Parent W2 and/or 1099 and/or K-1 form(s) for 2021

-- Parent Tax Return Transcript for 2021 – you can order it now, here, and have it sent to your home, so you’ll be ready to send copies later, if requested.
+- Parent Tax Return Transcript for 2021 – you can order it now, request a Verification of Non-filing Letter. , and have it sent to your home, so you’ll be ready to send copies later, if requested.
 Paper copies may take longer than 2 weeks to arrive once you order them.
-If your parent did not file a tax return in 2021, request a Verification of Non-filing Letter.
+If your parent did not file a tax return in 2021,

-If both of your biological or adoptive parents are living, and they are divorced, separated, or were never married to each other, and they do not live together, for the purposes of applying for financial aid one will be considered the custodial and the other will be considered the non-custodial parent.
+If your parents are divorced, separated, or were never married to each other, and they don't live together, one of them will be considered the custodial parent and the other the non-custodial parent when you apply for financial aid.
 The custodial parent is: